ianchanning/neural-network-js/tutorial/slides.tex.md

 );
 ```

-Once we have a function we can differentiate, this is called Gradient Descent.
+Once we have a function we can differentiate, this is called Gradient Descent

 We can't differentiate the activation function, but once we use the sigmoid function the differentiated variables become almost exactly the same